Paleocene–Eocene Thermal Maximum: Sea level

 Along with the global lack of ice, the sea level would have risen due to thermal expansion.
 Evidence for this can be found in the shifting palynomorph assemblages of the Arctic Ocean, which reflect a relative decrease in terrestrial organic material compared to marine organic matter.
+A significant marine transgression took place in the Indian Subcontinent.
+In the Tarim Sea, sea levels rose by 20-50 metres.

 Currents

 At the start of the PETM, the ocean circulation patterns changed radically in the course of under 5,000 years.
-Global-scale current directions reversed due to a shift in overturning from the southern hemisphere to northern hemisphere overturning.
+Global-scale current directions reversed due to a shift in overturning from the Southern Hemisphere to Northern Hemisphere.
 This "backwards" flow persisted for 40,000 years.
 Such a change would transport warm water to the deep oceans, enhancing further warming.
+The major biotic turnover among benthic foraminifera has been cited as evidence of a significant change in deep water circulation.